Radial Head Fractures

 Management

-• Mason type 1 injuries – treated non-operatively, with a short period of immobilization with sling (less than 1 week) followed by early mobilisation
+• Mason type 1 – treated non-operatively, with a short period of immobilisation with sling (less than 1 week) followed by early mobilisation

-• Mason Type 2 injuries – if no mechanical block then can be treated as per a type 1 injury, whilst if a mechanical block is present then these may need surgery (typically an open reduction internal fixation (ORIF))
+• Mason Type 2 – if no mechanical block then can be treated as per a type 1 injury; if a mechanical block is present, then may need surgical intervention (typically an open reduction internal fixation, ORIF)

-Patients can expect a good prognosis following a radial head fracture, however secondary osteoarthritic changes may be encountered in later life in those which involve the articular surfaces
+Patients can expect a good prognosis following a radial head fracture, however secondary osteoarthritic changes may be encountered years later, especially with fractures involving the joint surface

 Key Points